Bastrop State Park: Inauguration and early years

-The swimming pool is a popular amenity in the park.
+The WPA built swimming pool is a popular amenity in the park.

 Once completed and opened to the public, Bastrop State Park received national recognition due to its natural landscapes and architectural displays.
 It also became the keystone of Bastrop's economy during its early days as many park attendees also visited Bastrop while visiting Bastrop State Park.
 It also served as a major recreation area for nearby residents and organizations.
 In 1936, Bastrop State Park was invited to the Texas Centennial Exposition at The University of Texas at Austin (UT Austin) campus to celebrate the 100th anniversary of Texas's independence from Mexico.
 Park architect Fehr, construction foreman J. R. Pfeiffer, and superintendent A. R. Henry attended the event and participated in a botanical exhibition, where they delivered a large red cedar tree of 20 in in diameter to the university.
 The tree was received by Dr. G. W. Goldsmith, who supervised the botanical exhibition.
 Bastrop State Park confirmed that the tree was a gift to the university.
 By 1937, Bastrop State Park's visitor attendance was high; it average close to 3,000 visitors a week during the summer months, according to park entrance figures provided by the CCC.
 Registry records show that visitors from 16 US states and from 69 Texas counties visited the park, in addition to those in the Bastrop and surrounding areas.